Particular/docs.particular.net/servicecontrol/backup-sc-database.md

 ### Restore

-1. Open the ServiceControl Managaement Utility to view the list of ServiceControl Service instances
+1. Open the ServiceControl Management Utility to view the list of ServiceControl Service instances
 1. Stop the service you wish to restore to from the action icons.
 1. Click the link under data path to go to the data directory.
 1. Replace the contents of this directory with the previously copied data,